Updated January 2019

 At Mabel Prichard School the children and adults respect, care for, understand and tolerate all others.

-- The whole school community including pupils, staff, governors, parents/carers and families to share common values.
+1. To ensure the whole school community including pupils, staff, governors, parents/carers and families share common values.

-- The whole community including pupils, staff, governors, parents/carers and families to feel valued, safe, respected and heard.
+2. To ensure the whole community including pupils, staff, governors, parents/carers and families feel valued, safe, respected and heard.

-- The whole school community to be committed to life long learning as a means of promoting self worth and self-esteem.
+5. To ensure the whole school community are committed to life-long learning as a means of promoting self worth and self-esteem.

-- All pupils and staff will be treated fairly and equally irrespective of gender, race, religion, culture and ability.
+6. To ensure all pupils and staff are treated fairly and equally irrespective of gender, race, religion, culture and ability.

-- The school to work closely with the wider community including local schools, places of worship and employers.
+7. To ensure the school to works closely with the wider community including local schools, places of worship and employers to enable students to apply good behavioural strategies in life settings.

 Rights and Responsibilities